biell/alti-server/README.md

 Asymmetrical game mode mdg plays like Counter Strike.
 The map is configured to assign players to either the left or right team, just like in coop.
 However, one player (the first one to join a team) is placed by themself to fight an entire team of enemy planes.
-In this mmode, you can specify alternate zones to spawn into.
+In this mode, you can specify alternate zones to spawn into.
 The server will randomly spawn the single player in one of these.
 This allows the standard spawn zone for that team to be boxed up like a coop game.
 Here, any Bots can be seperated